RubixML/ML/README.md

 ## FAQ
 Here you can find answers to the most frequently asked Rubix ML questions.

-### What environment should I run Rubix in?
+### What environment (SAPI) should I run Rubix in?
 All Rubix programs are designed to run from the PHP [command line interface](http://php.net/manual/en/features.commandline.php) (CLI).
-The reason almost always boils down to performance.
+The reason almost always boils down to performance and memory consumption.

 If you want to serve your trained estimators in production then you can use the [Rubix Server](https://github.com/RubixML/Server) library to run a standalone model server that implements its own networking (HTTP, TCP, ZMQ, etc.) layer and runs from the CLI instead of Apache server or NGINX via FPM which is much slower.

-To run a program using the command line interface (CLI), open a terminal and enter:
+To run a program using the PHP command line interface (CLI), open a terminal and enter:
 ```sh
 $ php example.php
 ```